benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 ### Using mpr Package

-To check the result, we estimate the weibull model on the transition 1 -> 2 as an example
+To check the result, we estimate the Weibull model on the transition 1 -> 2 as an example

 ```r